PHuhn/RaspberryPI/Nagios/libexec/README.md

 NRDP (Nagios Remote Data Processor) and NSCA (Nagios Service Check Acceptor) addons allow Nagios to integrate passive alerts and checks from remote machines and applications.

-This check_state_statusjson.sh script is meant as a replacement for check_dummy script in a passive service that has **check_freshness** is enabled.
+This check_state_statusjson.sh script is meant as a replacement for check_dummy script in a passive service that has **check_freshness** is enabled.  check_state_statusjson.sh script returns the current status of the service.
+This script has two ways to get the current status:
+- statusjson.cgi query
+- awk script against ./nagios/var/status.dat

+The statusjson.cgi query requires as a nagios user and password.
+If no password is passed to the script, then the script will only use the awk script to get the status.

 #### Installation
 Installation example as follows: